Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Topological Constraints on the Number of Charts

 \begin{definition}[Single-chart autoencoder] A \emph{single-chart autoencoder} on a smooth $d$-manifold $M$ consists of maps $E \colon M \to Z \subset \R^d$ and $D \colon Z \to M$ such that $E$ is a diffeomorphism onto its image and $D \circ E = \Id_M$. \end{definition}

-\begin{proposition}[Single chart implies trivial bundle] If $M$ admits a single-chart autoencoder with latent dimension $d = \dim M$, then the tangent bundle $TM$ is trivializable, and consequently all Stiefel--Whitney classes vanish: $w_i(TM) = 0$ for all $i \geq 1$. \end{proposition}
+\begin{proposition}[Single chart implies trivial bundle] If $M$ admits a single-chart autoencoder with latent dimension $d = \dim M$, then the tangent bundle $TM$ is trivialisable, and consequently all Stiefel--Whitney classes vanish: $w_i(TM) = 0$ for all $i \geq 1$. \end{proposition}

 \begin{proof} The encoder $E \colon M \to Z \subset \R^d$ is a diffeomorphism onto an open subset $Z$.
 The standard frame $\{\partial/\partial x_1, \ldots, \partial/\partial x_d\}$ on $\R^d$ restricts to a global frame on $Z$, which pulls back via $E^{-1}$ to a global frame on $M$.
 Hence $TM \cong M \times \R^d$ is trivial, and all characteristic classes of a trivial bundle vanish~\cite[Lemma~6.8]{Zakharevich2024}. \end{proof}